iamrishabhjoshi/RiceDataClassification/README.md

 # RiceDataClassification
-It consists of breast cancer data and apply machine learning on it.
+It consists of rice data and apply classification  on it.